eemeli/esfs-statutes/esfs-statutes.md

 The Society resources shall include: -dues -grants and gifts received.

 ### 7. Eurocons
-The Society shall organize a European Science Fiction Convention (Eurocon) within the territory of a European country (see Appendix 1) at least every two years.
+The Society shall organize a European Science Fiction Convention (Eurocon) within the territory of a European country (defined as an internationally recognised sovereign state with territory in Europe, as defined by the United Nations geoscheme) at least every two years.

 #### Voting
 * The vote for the Eurocon shall comprise delegate votes, two for each country, and ESFS member votes on a one person-one vote basis.